whereistejas/old-blog-backup/_drafts/2020-05-17-Double-Pendulum.md

 This series is basically going to be about how to animate stuff using python's `matplotlib` library. `matplotlib` has an excellent [documentation](https://matplotlib.org/3.2.1/contents.html) where you can find a detailed documentation on each of the methods I have used in this blog post.
 Also, I will be publishing each part of this series in the form of a jupyter notebook, which can be found [here]().

-## 1. let's start with some basic plotting.

-The module used most often to make plots is called `matplotlib.pyplot`.
-Thankfully, you will find that most syntax in `matplotlib` is such that it makes sense to a layman (like you and me).
+I would like to say a few words about the methodology of these series:
+1. Each part, will have a list of references at the end of the post, mostly leading to appropriate pages of the documentation and helpful blogs written by other people. **THIS IS THE MOST IMPORTANT PART**.
+The sooner you get used to reading the documentation, the better.
+2. The code written here, is meant to show you how you can piece everything together.
+I will try my best to describe the nuances of my implementations and the tiny lessons I learned.

+## Generating the data points.

-To get acquainted with the basics, let's try plotting how much distance an object under free-fall travels with respect to time and also, it's velocity at each time step.
+To get acquainted with the basics of plotting with `matplotlib`, let's try plotting how much distance an object under free-fall travels with respect to time and also, it's velocity at each time step.

 If, you have ever studied physics, you can tell that is a classic case of Newton's equations of motion, where...